-Whether or not this pattern will persist in the UK is an open question, 112 but it has never existed in the US.
-For example, small firms have been disproportionately the target of activist hedge funds, because a medium-sized hedge fund can acquire a significant stake in a small firm while remaining diversified.
-113 Given the uncertain long term effects of hedge fund activism and other good governance concerns, it seems wise to give shareholders of the most exposed firms the right to choose whether to make this additional activist tool available rather than to impose "say on pay" through a mandatory rule whose main target, truly, are the largest firms.
+162 See generally Armour & Gordon, supra note 93.
+Indeed, a major new project of corporate governance reform is to deal with a worldwide pattern of increased ownership by increaspersed institutional ownership.
+For example, small firms have been disproportionately the target of activist hedge funds because a medium-sized hedge fund can acquire a significant stake in a small firm while remaining diversified.
+Given the uncertain long term effects of hedge fund activism and other good governance concerns, it seems wise to give shareholders of the most exposed firms the right to choose whether to make this additional activist tool available, rather than to impose "say on pay" through a mandatory rule whose main target, truly, is the largest firms.

 What would be a reasonable size threshold for the imposition of mandatory "say on pay," with an opt-in rule for other public firms?
-One conventional test might be the largest 500 reporting companies by market capitalization, net of shares beneficially owned by insiders and affiliates.
-Market capitalization would be determined as of yearend of the year that preceded the relevant annual meeting (so, December 31, 2008 for the 2010 annual meeting), and once a firm qualified, it would remain subject to the mandatory regime.
-114
+One way to establish such a threshold would be to impose "say on pay" on the largest 500 reporting companies by market capitalization, net of shares beneficially owned by insiders and affiliates.
+Market capitalization would be determined as of year-end of the year that preceded the relevant annual meeting (so, December 31, 2008 for the 2010 annual meeting), and once a firm qualified, it would remain subject to the mandatory regime.
+164